kahnpoint/chippy/readme.md

 <img src="images/screenshots/chippy2.png" alt="Image description" width="400" height="400">

 Chippy supports image generation with DALL-E 2.
-This feature is disabled by default and can quickly become expensive on large servers.
+This feature is disabled by default, as it can quickly become expensive on large servers

 <img src="images/screenshots/chippy3.png" alt="Image description" width="360" height="400">

 ### Advanced Usage
- * Your first message can start with “you are” to set the context (“system” tag in the API)
+ * Your first message can start with “you are” to set the context
+   * This just exposes the "system" tag in the API, but doesn't seem to work very well.

 ### Setup
 * Create a Discord bot